Paul Goldschmidt Player Props: Cardinals vs. Angels

 Paul Goldschmidt At The Plate

-- Looking at the 29 games he has played this season, he's hit a long ball in three of them (10.3%), and in 3.1% of his trips to the dish.
+- In 10.0% of his games this year, he has homered, and 3% of his trips to the dish.

+- In 33.3% of his games this year, Goldschmidt has had at least one RBI.
+He's picked up more than one in 13.3%.

+- In 40.0% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (16.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.